mumbleskates/bilrost/README.md

 # *BILROST!*

-Bilrost is a binary encoding format designed for storing and transmitting structured data, such as in file formats or network protocols.
+Bilrost is an encoding format designed for storing and transmitting structured data, such as in file formats or network protocols.
 The encoding is binary, and unsuitable for reading directly by humans; however, it does have other other useful properties and advantages.
 This crate, `bilrost`, is its first implementation and its first instantiation.
 Bilrost (as a specification) strives to provide a superset of the capabilities of protocol buffers while reducing some of the surface area for mistakes and surprises; `bilrost` (the implementing library) strives to provide access to all of those capabilities with maximum convenience.

 Bilrost at the encoding level is based upon [Protocol Buffers][pb] (protobuf) and shares many of its traits, but is incompatible.
 It is in some ways simpler